 Division of Occupational Safety and Health (Washington, D.C.)

-When is this internship?: Summer 2024.
+When is this internship?: Summer.
 We typically ask each intern for a minimum eight-week time commitment, although they are welcome to stay longer.
+We are currently accepting applications for Summer 2025.

-When to apply: We will accept and review applications on a rolling basis until November 13, 2023.
+When to apply: We are accepting applications for Summer 2025.
+We will review applications on a rolling basis through November 1, 2024.

-Number of positions: We intend to hire two interns.
+Number of positions: We typically hire two interns for each summer.

 Interns in the Division of Occupational Safety and Health will receive a variety of assignments throughout the office's practice areas.
 Representative assignments may include: